Food Services

 Lettuce/Tomato/Cheese

-Salsa and Jalapeno Peppers, Brown Rice OR
+Salsa and Jalapeno Peppers, Brown Rice or

 Bean and Cheese Burrito (V)